Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Bounding the Sizes of Locally Feasible Sets

 Therefore, \Cref{co:low-external-info-loss} interpolates nicely between the extremes of common external information (which, by Property 4, has reachable width $1$), and the game used in the {\sf NP}-hardness reduction (\Cref{th:hardness}), which can have reachable width $\Theta(N)$.

-Using reachable sets, as opposed to merely arguing about the size $\abs{C}$ and bounding $\abs{X_C} \le 2^{\abs{C}}$, is crucial in this argument: while Items~1, 2, and~4 in the above discussion follow for unreachable sets as well, Item~3 is false for unreachable sets.
+Using reachable sets, as opposed to merely arguing about the treewidth $W$ and bounding $\abs{X_U} \le 2^{W+1}$, is crucial in this argument: while Items~1, 2, and~4 in the above discussion follow for unreachable sets as well, Item~3 is false for unreachable sets.
+Thus, the treewidth $W$ cannot be interpreted as the amount of uncommon {\em external} information, while the reachable width $w$ can.
 In \Cref{se:counterexample}, we show an example family of games in which the tree decomposition has $O(1)$ reachable width (and thus low uncommon external information), but $\Theta(N)$ treewidth.